bevy-cheatbook/bevy-cheatbook/src/contributing.md

 ## Contributing Book Text

 I do not directly merge book text written by other people.
-This is because I want the book to follow a consistent editorial style.
+This is because I want the book to follow my own editorial style.

 If you would like to write new content for the book, feel free to make a PR with the content to be included, but note that it will likely not be